 By constantly reviewing and recording construction site activity, your business will avoid having to pay hefty fines.
 Documentation for safety incidents of your crew is a helpful benchmark to monitor how your safety performance is doing so you can identify areas for improvement.
 When documents are kept up to date, you will prevent the scenario of having projects temporarily shut down by OSHA or another agency, so your client timelines will consistently be met and your business will not have to pay the price for extensions and fines.

-To guarantee your construction site is a safe environment, it is essential that all aspects of your project and processes are kept updated.
+To guarantee your construction site is a safe environment and to lower your incident rate, it is essential that all aspects of your project and processes are kept updated.
 First off, provide your crew maintained equipment that will enable them perform without error — and continue to regularly invest in purchasing new tools and advanced materials as your supplies become overused or outdated.
 This can apply to everything from upgrading your project management software and table saws to wheelbarrows and scaffolding accessories.

 As innovations and new regulations arise in the construction industry, it is essential to arrange training sessions to brief your crew on the latest practices.
 Regardless of your project or specialty, all construction sites can benefit by having routine meetings to review the latest developments that will improve your overall safety performance.

-PODS has developed a deep understanding of jobsite safety requirements, as we have worked for more than 20 years with leading construction companies and specialty contractors.
+PODS has developed a deep understanding of job site health and safety requirements for supporting efforts to lower your TRIR (Total Recordable Incident Rate), as we have worked for more than 20 years with leading construction companies and specialty contractors.
 We are also a GSA approved vendor, which is evidence that even the federal government can trust PODS to deliver services that meet the highest safety and security professional standards.

 Because our heavy-duty commercial containers are designed to be accessible at ground-level and can be placed on-site, your crew can easily store tools and other materials that pose as hazards in a safe space when they are not in use.
 Furthermore, our moving services have been specialized to comply with OSHA standards, which means your business will never face costly OSHA construction site penalties that can add up to significant dollars over time.